Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     + The website was designed with a desktop-first approach.

-    + Media queries have been employed to re-organise the site's dividing sections on smaller screens such as tablets and mobiles, aligning and centring the content vertically to improve aesthetics and readability.
+    + Media queries have been employed to re-organise the site's header and main game sections on smaller screens such as tablets and mobiles to improve aesthetics and readability.

 # Testing